necodeIT/echidna_server/README.md

 1. Edit `schema.prisma` to your heart's content.
 2. Run `npx prisma db push` to update the dart orm.
 3. Done!

+# Deployment

+> [!NOTE]
+> Docker deployment is coming soon.

+This project is supposed to be deployed together with the [echidna_webui](https://github.com/necodeIT/echidna_webui).
+The webui is the frontend for the server.